Primary Election - Early Voting Saturday, June 12th - - Sunday Jun 20th, 2021

 Not Sure if You Are Registered?
 Call your county board of elections - Broome (607)778-2172 or Tioga at (607) 687-8261.

 Don't Know Where to Vote?
-Most boards of elections in New York State send a postcard noting that you are registered and telling you the location of your polling place.
+Local Boards of Elections across New York State send a postcard noting that you are registered and telling you the location of your polling place.
 If you do not receive this postcard, call your county board of elections - Broome (607)778-2172 or Tioga (607) 687-8261 - to verify your registration and the location of your polling place.

 Not Going To Be Home on Election Day?
 Can't Get to the Polls?
 You Need an ABSENTEE BALLOT.